thomasfinch/thomasfinch.github.io/_drafts/Busting-the-iPhones-Shuffling-Myth.md

 categories: blog
 ---

-Last week I happened across [an interesting Reddit post](http://www.reddit.com/r/explainlikeimfive/comments/34hnnj/eli5_despite_having_150_songs_on_a_playlist/).
+A while ago I happened across [an interesting Reddit post](http://www.reddit.com/r/explainlikeimfive/comments/34hnnj/eli5_despite_having_150_songs_on_a_playlist/).
 In it, the poster asks why the same songs seem to keep coming up when shuffling a music library on iTunes.
 The top comment claims that iTunes/iPods don't shuffle songs completely randomly, but instead weight the shuffling to favor songs that are played more often so users enjoy the shuffled mix of songs more.

 Clearly many users feel that this is true (or at least that shuffling is somehow not random) - Google turns up plenty of blog posts and forum questions about why iTunes or other Apple products don't shuffle randomly since they play the same songs often.